ImranR98/TRAExtract/README.md

 Pick an input file and an output directory, then press start to begin data extraction.

-Output is saved in a `.csv` file, and errors are saved in a `.txt` file.
+Output is saved in a `.csv` file.

+The log window shows extraction details, including any errors.